MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/attendee-exclusion-rules.md

    The **Potential impact of exclusion** area shows the percentage and total number of potential attendees at meetings whose data will be excluded from analysis if you publish and use this exclusion rule.

 8. Optionally, select **Apply this exclusion for metrics in Explore page**.
-This option does not automatically affect any queries; it affects only the data that is displayed in the Workplace Analytics [Explore](../use/explore-intro.md) pages.
+Selecting tThis option does not automatically affect any existing queries.
+It makes this exclusion appear as the default for new queries, and it affects only the data that is displayed in the Workplace Analytics [Explore](../use/explore-intro.md) pages.

 9. Select **Publish**.
 Your new exclusion rule will now be available to analysts who create and run queries.